 LDAP stands for Lightweight Directory Access Protocol.
-It is a protocol that is used for locating anyone to locate individuals, organizations, and other devices in a network irrespective of being on public or corporate internet.
-It is used for Directories-as-a-Service and is the foundation for Microsoft building Activity Directory.
+It is a protocol that’s used for locating anyone to locate individuals, organizations, and other devices during a network regardless of being on public or corporate internet.
+It is used as Directories-as-a-Service and is the grounds for Microsoft building Activity Directory.

 Features of LDAP :

-- It provides an open-source protocol with a flexible architecture.
+- It implements an open-source protocol with a flexible architecture.